Updated June 25, 2021

 HO6 insurance, or condominium insurance, is designed specifically for condo unit owners.
-If you own a condo, getting an HO6 policy is a smart move.
+For homeowners in New York, HO6 insurance covers your co-op.
+If you own a condo or co-op, getting an HO6 policy is a smart move and often a requirement from your homeowners association.

 Insurify can help you compare home insurance quotes almost instantly if you are a homeowner, or even a condo owner curious about what homeowners insurance might cost for you down the line.
 Just take a few minutes to enter your information, and you’ll be able to compare insurance coverage limits for a homeowners policy that works for you…at no cost, no commitment.